Cash flow management: how to take control of your business finances

 Cash flow is different from profit.
 A business can be profitable on paper but still run out of cash if payments come in slowly or expenses hit all at once.
 Timing matters as much as the total amounts.

-- Operating cash flow: money from your day-to-day business activities
+- Operating cash flow.
+Money from your day-to-day business activities, such as sales revenue and payments to suppliers.

-- Investing cash flow: money spent on or received from assets like equipment
+- Investing cash flow.
+Money spent on or received from long-term assets like equipment, vehicles, or property.

-- Financing cash flow: money from loans, investments, or repaying debt
+- Financing cash flow.
+Money from loans, investor contributions, or debt repayments.

-Understanding how money moves helps you spot problems before they become crises.
+Understanding how money moves through your business helps you spot problems before they become crises.

 What is cash flow management?

 Cash flow management means monitoring, analysing, and optimising the money moving through your business.
-It means knowing what's coming in, what's going out, and when.
+It's about knowing what's coming in, what's going out, and when.

 Good cash flow management involves:

-- Tracking inflows and outflows: recording every payment received and made
+- Tracking inflows and outflows.
+Record every payment received and made so you always know where your money is.

-- Forecasting future positions: predicting your cash balance weeks or months ahead
+- Forecasting future positions.
+Predict your cash balance weeks or months ahead to prepare for shortfalls.

-- Timing payments strategically: scheduling outgoing payments to match incoming funds
+- Timing payments strategically.
+Schedule outgoing payments to align with incoming funds.

-- Building buffers: keeping reserves to handle gaps between payments
+- Building buffers.
+Keep cash reserves to handle gaps between payments.

 The goal is simple: make sure you always have enough cash to pay your bills, your staff, and yourself.